SAP Identity Management Solutions

 Increased Security

-Security is one of the primary drivers for implementing SAP IdM, by centralizing and automating identity management processes, removing human error from the equation, organizations significantly reduce identity related risks.
+Security is a primary driver for implementing SAP IdM.
+By centralizing and automating identity management processes and removing human error, organizations significantly reduce identity-related risks.

 Compliance and Automation of Identity Lifecycle

 SAP IdM automates the identity lifecycle from employee onboarding to offboarding.
-When employees join, changes roles or leave organization, the system automatically provisions or deprovisions access rights based on pre-defined rules and policies.
-This eliminates delays in removing access for employees that are moving within organization or leaving.
-System enforces segregation of duties rules automatically and ensures compliance related to access w.r.t employee actual business status.
+When employees join, change roles, or leave the organization, the system automatically provisions or deprovisions access rights based on pre-defined rules and policies.
+This eliminates delays in revoking access for employees moving within the organization or leaving.
+The system automatically enforces segregation-of-duties rules and ensures access compliance based on the employee’s actual business status.

 Central Management of Access Data

-Instead of managing identities in different systems, all user access rights, roles and permissions across SAP or non-SAP connected systems are managed from a centralized access management system.
-Administrators have a 360-degree view of all users’ entire access footprint, and this extended visibility prevents shadow IT access, orphaned accounts and standing privileges.
+Instead of managing identities across different systems, all user access rights, roles, and permissions across SAP and non-SAP systems are managed from a centralized access management system.
+Administrators can view all users’ access footprints, which helps prevent shadow IT, orphaned accounts, and standing privileges.

 Minimized Duplicate Administration

-Without centralized administration each system requires manual administration and may lead to redundant account and policies creation that may get conflicting results.
-With SAP IdM, users are created once and automatically provisioned to all connected systems, reducing administrative overhead with consistent policies enforced everywhere.
+Without centralized administration, each system requires manual configuration, which can lead to redundant accounts and policies and result in conflicts.
+With SAP IdM, users are created once and automatically provisioned across all connected systems, reducing administrative overhead and ensuring consistent policy enforcement.

 Secure Passwords

-SAP IdM enforces global password policies uniformly across all managed systems that ensures minimum length, complexity and expiration requirements.
+SAP IdM enforces global password policies uniformly across all managed systems, which ensures minimum length, complexity, and expiration requirements.
 The system provides self-service password reset functionality to reduce helpdesk load while maintaining security through security questions and multi-factor authentication.

 Accelerated Provisioning